Majid-Mahzarnia/easybackup/README.md

 - Source / Destination local mount Path is: a directory that network share Path
 ####
 ####
-If you need more help, you can contact us: mahzarnia@hotmail.com majid.mahzarnia@gmail.com navid.nejati@gmail.com
+If you need more help about the easybackup script, you can contact us via: mahzarnia@hotmail.com majid.mahzarnia@gmail.com navid.nejati@gmail.com